gmalecha/gmalecha.github.io/_drafts/trying-out-mtac.md

 Axiom one_star   : forall a : m, one * a = a.
 ~~~

-Using just these theorems it is not too difficult to prove this goal, but the result is quite ugly.
+Using just these theorems it is not too difficult to prove this goal, but the result is quite horrific.

 ~~~coq
 Goal forall a b c : m, a * b * c = c * b * a.